Climate and Average Weather Year Round in Ruidoso New Mexico, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Ruidoso is August, with an average of 10.7 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 39% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Ruidoso experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.2 months, from May 6 to November 12, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 4, with an average total accumulation of 2.1 inches.
+The month with the most rain in Ruidoso is August, with an average rainfall of 2.0 inches.

 The rainless period of the year lasts for 5.8 months, from November 12 to May 6.
-The least rain falls around January 31, with an average total accumulation of 0.2 inches.
+The month with the least rain in Ruidoso is January, with an average rainfall of 0.2 inches.